We just need that very vanilla cupcake in our baking repertoire, don’t you agree?

 - 1.5 tsp milk

 - Pinch of salt

-- Prepare muffin pan by lining with cupcake liners.
+- Prepare cupcake or muffin pan by lining with liners.
 Preheat oven to 180C.

 - In a large mixing bowl, whisk the eggs.
 Add in sugar, yogurt and vanilla bean paste.
 Mix well with each addition.

 - Sift the cake flour and baking powder into the mixing bowl.
-Fold into the egg mixture gently, till no traces of flour is left.
+Whisk well, till no visible white traces of flour or lumps left.